 Some rooms speak the moment you walk in.
-They feel intentional, harmonious, and alive.
+They feel intentional, balanced, and alive.

-More often than not, the secret to a great room lies in a single design choice: a well-placed piece of large-scale art.
+Often, the difference comes down to one strong design choice: a well-placed piece of large-scale art.

 It adds cohesion.
-Oversize art visually ties a room together, creating a focal point that gives all other design elements something to relate to.
+Large art creates a focal point that gives the furniture and other decorative elements something to relate to.

-Think of it as visual architecture: it organizes and directs the eye, providing structure and balance without the need for extra layers of decoration.
+Think of it as visual architecture: the artwork helps organize the room and direct the eye without requiring layers of additional decoration.

 Choosing the Right Piece

-The right artwork doesn’t just fill space — it reflects the personality of the room and the people who live there.
-When selecting a large piece, keep these principles in mind:
+The right artwork doesn’t just fill space—it reflects the personality of the room and the people who live there.
+When choosing a large piece, keep a few things in mind.

 1. Match the Energy to the Room